damil-dev/neurondb/README.md

 ### NeuronMCP

-Model Context Protocol server enabling MCP clients to access NeuronDB through stdio communication.
+MCP bridge for desktop clients and agent frameworks.
+Use with Claude Desktop, LangChain, and other MCP-compatible tools.
+Provides stdio-based JSON-RPC 2.0 protocol for accessing NeuronDB capabilities.

 #### Capabilities